clicon/clixon/example/README.md

 with the name "plugin_statedata" where you return an XML tree with state.
 This is then merged with config data by the system.

-pA static example of returning state data is in the example.
+A static example of returning state data is in the example.
 Note that a real example would poll or get the interface counters via a system call, as well as use the "xpath" argument to identify the requested state data.